Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The ADE classifications of superconformal theories

 In quantum gauge theory the coupling constants $e_{i}$ are subject to the renormalization which leads to their dependence on the energy scale at which one measures the interaction between the charged particles.
 The consistent theories have the gauge couplings which tend to zero as the scale approaches ultraviolet, or approach some fixed values.
 These theories are called asymptotically free and asymptotically conformal, respectively.
 Moreover, starting with the asymptotically conformal theory, one can perturb it by the mass terms.
 Then, by tuning the masses and the bare couplings, one arrives at the asymptotically free theory.
 All asymptotically free quiver theories arise in this way.
 Therefore it suffices to solve the asymptotically conformal theories.

-From the perspective of geometrical engineering the ADE quiver theories were studied in \cite{Katz:1997eq}, and three dimensional ADE quiver theories were studied in \cite{Gaiotto:2008ak}.
+From the perspective of geometrical engineering the ADE quiver theories were studied in~\cite{Katz:1997eq}, and three-dimensional ADE quiver theories were studied in \cite{Gaiotto:2008ak}.

-\section{Beta functions and Cartan matrix}
+\subsection{Beta functions and Cartan matrix}

-The running of the gauge coupling ${\tau}_{i}$ is described by the Gell-Mann-Low equations which are one-loop exact for the ${\CalN}=2$ supersymmetric theories, the result of \cite{Novikov:1983uc}.
-The actual contributions of the matter and gauge multiplets to the gauge couplings are:
+The running of the gauge coupling ${\tau}_{i}$ is described by the Gell-Mann--Low equations which are one-loop exact for the ${\CalN}=2$ supersymmetric theories, the result of~\cite{Novikov:1983uc}.
+The actual contributions of the matter and gauge multiplets to the gauge couplings are

 where ${\Lambda}$ is the energy scale.
-The theory is asymptotically conformal if ${\be}_{i}=0$ vanishes for all $i \in \Ver$.
+The theory is asymptotically conformal if ${\be}_{i}=0$ vanishes for all~$i \in \Ver$.
 The theory is asymptotically free if ${\be}_{i} < 0$.

 Let us define the incidence of the pair of vertices $I_{ij}$ to be the number of edges $e$ connecting the vertices $i$ and $j$:

 with the understanding that if the vertex $i \in \Ver$ is connected to itself by a loop, then the corresponding edge contributes $2$ to the incidence matrix element $I_{ii}$.
 Define, for all quivers, the Cartan matrix of size $|\Ver| \times |\Ver|$